DAGWorks-Inc/burr/README.md

 While Burr is stable and well-tested, we have quite a few tools/features on our roadmap!

+1. Recursive state machines.
+Run Burr within Burr to get hierarchical agents/parallelism + track through to the UI.
-1. Testing & eval curation.
+2. Testing & eval curation.
 Curating data with annotations and being able to export these annotations to create unit & integration tests.
-2. Various efficiency/usability improvements for the core library (see [planned capabilities](https://burr.dagworks.io/concepts/planned-capabilities/) for more details).
+3. Various efficiency/usability improvements for the core library (see [planned capabilities](https://burr.dagworks.io/concepts/planned-capabilities/) for more details).
 This includes:
    1. Fully typed state with validation
    2. First-class support for retries + exception management
    3. More integration with popular frameworks (LCEL, LLamaIndex, Hamilton, etc...)
    4. Capturing & surfacing extra metadata, e.g. annotations for particular point in time, that you can then pull out for fine-tuning, etc.
-3. Cloud-based checkpointing/restart for debugging or production use cases (save state to db and replay/warm start, backed by a configurable database)
 4. Tooling for hosted execution of state machines, integrating with your infrastructure (Ray, modal, FastAPI + EC2, etc...)
 5. Storage integrations.
 More integrations with technologies like Redis, MongoDB, MySQL, etc. so you can run Burr on top of what you have available.